tgben/cleakr/README.md

 # Cleakr.nvim

-Cleakr.nvim "c-leaker" is a Neovim plugin that uses AI to analyze C source files for memory-related issues using clang-tidy and provides inline virtual text warnings of concise summaries.
+Cleakr.nvim "c-leaker" is a Neovim plugin that uses AI to analyze C source files for memory-related issues using clang-tidy and provides inline virtual text warnings of concise issue summaries and recommendations.

 ## Features